suguanYang/ylioo/md/javascript/reflection.md

 ## Proxy
 The behavior of a proxy object is controlled by a separate handler object.
 The methods of the handler object are traps that are called whenever a corresponding operation is applied to the proxy object.
-Handlers are effectively “meta-objects” and their interface effectively defines a “metaobject protocol”.
+Handlers are effectively "meta-objects" and their interface effectively defines a "metaobject protocol".
 The distinction between a proxy and its handler object enforces stratification(separation) of the traps.
 Traps are not defined as part of the (application-level) interface of the proxy object, but as part of the interface of the handler.
-For instance, the property access proxy.has will not trigger the proxy’s corresponding has trap.
+For instance, the property access proxy.has will not trigger the proxy's corresponding has trap.
 Instead, it will correctly trigger handler.get(target,"has",proxy).
 Likewise, proxy.get triggers handler.get(target,"get",proxy).
-Traps can only be invoked as methods on a proxy’s handler, not on the proxy itself.
+Traps can only be invoked as methods on a proxy's handler, not on the proxy itself.
 This enforces stratification (the meta-level traps should not interfere with base-level method names).
 Thus, proxies continue to work correctly if an application (by accident or by design) uses the names get, set, has, etc.